Global Positioning System: Military

 GPS type navigation was first used in war in the 1991 Persian Gulf War, before GPS was fully developed in 1995, to assist Coalition Forces to navigate and perform maneuvers in the war.
 The war also demonstrated the vulnerability of GPS to being jammed, when Iraqi forces installed jamming devices on likely targets that emitted radio noise, disrupting reception of the weak GPS signal.

 GPS's vulnerability to jamming is a threat that continues to grow as jamming equipment and experience grows.
 GPS signals have been reported to have been jammed many times over the years for military purposes.
-Russia seems to have several objectives for this behavior, such as intimidating neighbors while undermining confidence in their reliance on American systems, promoting their GLONASS alternative, disrupting Western military exercises, and protecting assets from drones.
+Russia seems to have several objectives for this approach, such as intimidating neighbors while undermining confidence in their reliance on American systems, promoting their GLONASS alternative, disrupting Western military exercises, and protecting assets from drones.
 China uses jamming to discourage US surveillance aircraft near the contested Spratly Islands.
 North Korea has mounted several major jamming operations near its border with South Korea and offshore, disrupting flights, shipping and fishing operations.
 Iranian Armed Forces disrupted the civilian airliner plane Flight PS752's GPS when it shot down the aircraft.

+In the Russo-Ukrainian War, GPS-guided munitions provided to Ukraine by NATO countries experienced significant failure rates as a result of Russian electronic warfare.
+Excalibur artillery shells efficiency rate hitting targets dropped from 70% to 6% as Russia adapted its electronic warfare activities.

 Timekeeping

 Leap seconds

 While most clocks derive their time from Coordinated Universal Time (UTC), the atomic clocks on the satellites are set to GPS time.
 The difference is that GPS time is not corrected to match the rotation of the Earth, so it does not contain new leap seconds or other corrections that are periodically added to UTC.
 GPS time was set to match UTC in 1980, but has since diverged.
-The lack of corrections means that GPS time remains at a constant offset with International Atomic Time (TAI) (TAI - GPS = 19 seconds).
+The lack of corrections means that GPS time remains at a constant offset with International Atomic Time (TAI) (TAI – GPS = 19 seconds).
 Periodic corrections are performed to the on-board clocks to keep them synchronized with ground clocks.

 The GPS navigation message includes the difference between GPS time and UTC.
 As of January 2017, GPS time is 18 seconds ahead of UTC because of the leap second added to UTC on December 31, 2016.
 Receivers subtract this offset from GPS time to calculate UTC and specific time zone values.
 New GPS units may not show the correct UTC time until after receiving the UTC offset message.
 The GPS-UTC offset field can accommodate 255 leap seconds (eight bits).

 Accuracy

-GPS time is theoretically accurate to about 14 nanoseconds, due to the clock drift relative to International Atomic Time that the atomic clocks in GPS transmitters experience Most receivers lose some accuracy in their interpretation of the signals and are only accurate to about 100 nanoseconds.
+GPS time is theoretically accurate to about 14 nanoseconds, due to the clock drift relative to International Atomic Time that the atomic clocks in GPS transmitters experience.
+Most receivers lose some accuracy in their interpretation of the signals and are only accurate to about 100 nanoseconds.